sureshvenkey/oci/Readme.md

 > https://fnproject.io/
 > https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.html

 If you are new to fn function, then start with fn init command which creates a function boilerplate (Starting point).
+Sample python code is generated wiht a handler function with ctx and data variables. ctx is the function input variables and the data is the event input variable in json format.
 > $ fn init --runtime python pythonfn
 > $ cd pythonfn
 > $ ls